pirtleshell/rust-gedcom/README.md

 Here are some notes about parsed data & tags.
 Page references are to the [Gedcom 5.5.1 specification](https://edge.fscdn.org/assets/img/documents/ged551-5bac5e57fe88dd37df0e153d9c515335.pdf).

 ### Top-level tags

-* `SUBMISSION_RECORD` - p.28 - No attempt at handling this is made.

 Tags for families (`FAM`), individuals (`IND`), repositories (`REPO`), sources (`SOUR`), and submitters (`SUBM`) are handled.
 Many of the most common sub-tags for these are handled though some may not yet be parsed.
 Mileage may vary.